 I really liked the pantomime it was really funny and it spread joy around the audience.

 I found it amazing and funny, it even cheered me up and helped me be in a better mood so I really appreciated your performance, I loved all of the actors and I don’t have a favourite as I liked them all.

 I liked having my school friends with me.
 I really liked putting my thumbs down to the King Rat when he came on stage (very naughty) boooo boooo!
 Silly Billy was the best, and the Dame.

-With you, we are very proud to reach out to the local community, helping thousands of children from a range of backgrounds and with diverse needs to begin their relationship with theatre in a bright, fun and engaging environment – nurturing and inspiring a lifelong love of the performing arts.
+With the help of our generous supporters, we are proud to reach out to the local community, helping thousands of children from a range of backgrounds and with diverse needs to begin their relationship with theatre in a bright, fun, and engaging environment – nurturing and inspiring a lifelong love of the performing arts.

 To make a donation, to support those in our community who would otherwise miss out on meaningful cultural opportunities, please contact our Development department on 01223 578935 or email [email protected].